Finding Support and Resistance Levels: Complete Guide

 If random lines seemingly reject price, how will you make sure your lines are valid?

-One way to determine your support and resistance levels is to use basic market trend structure.
+One way to determine your support and resistance levels is to use a basic market trend structure.

 • A market in an uptrend will produce higher highs and higher lows.